Lawyers for Dog Bite Injuries

 4. Take photos

 Capture photos of both your injuries and the location where the attack occurred.
-If the dog is still in the area, be sure to capture a photo of them as well.
+If the dog is still in the area, be sure to capture a photo of the animal as well.

 5. Seek medical attention

-Whether or not the bite seems significant to you, we recommend getting an expert opinion and proper medical care.
-Even bites that do not seem serious should be reviewed by a medical professional.
+Whether or not the bite seems significant to you, it is important to get an expert opinion and proper medical care.
+Even bites that do not seem serious should be reviewed by a medical professional as canines can carry many serious diseases.

 What is the statute of limitations for filing a dog bite claim?